-The school will continue implementing the startegies that were used from the SPSA 2018-2019 with the addition of new reward system such as our bi-monthly Zero ODR PBIS Celebration.
+The school will continue implementing the startegies that were used from the SPSA 2019-2020.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.